 TRAVEL INSURANCE | Don’t go anywhere without it!
 I use and recommend Safety Wing.

-THOUGHTFUL TRAVEL | No matter where you go, try to always be aware of the fact that travel impacts the place and people that live there.
-Being a thoughtful traveller is more important than ever.
+THOUGHTFUL TRAVEL | No matter where you go, always be aware of the fact that travel impacts the place and people that live there.
+Being a thoughtful traveller is more critical than ever.
 Here are my top tips to make your trip a mindful one.

 PHOTOGRAPHY | Love my photos and want to know how to take better shots on your own trips?
 Then my photography guide is for you.
 Here’s all the photography gear I use too.
 Want to buy one of my images?
 Head to the Print Store.